samchamper/slim_from_python/README.md

 In this situation, there are several options.
 This repository is designed to demostrate the basics of several methods to solve this problem!

+Note: the scripts in this repository all assume that SLiM is in your PATH Environment Variable.
+To check if it is, open a console and type "slim".
+If the SLiM version info and command line help pops up, you're good to go.
+Otherwise, you'll need to add it to PATH.
+If you don't know how, the method for doing so varies between operating systems - search for a tutorial that is right for yours.

 ## 1 - Using bash to run SLiM

 Just as you can use the defineConstant() function to... well... define constants within SLiM, you can use the command line "-d" argument to do so as well.